sandiego-ember/ember-cli-101/workshop.md

 **ProTip™** The store action determines the model name based on the defined dynamic segment.
 In our example `:blog_post_id` contains the proper snake-case name for our model with the suffix `_id` appended.

 To confirm that this works, **delete the `app/routes/blog-post.js` file** and verify that our blog post page (http://localhost:4200/post/1) still works properly after reload.

+NOTE:  Ember-CLI created a route test file automatically as well.
+To make sure your tests continue to pass, if you delete `app/routes/blog-post.js` you should also delete `tests/unit/routes/blog-post-test.js`

 ### Handlebars link-to helper